-- 10.1 The financial year of the Organisation begins on 1 January and ends on 31 December. - 10.2 The accounts are kept in accordance with the provisions of art.
-3:47 LCEA and the implementation decrees. - 10.3 The balance sheet is deposited with the Registry of the Court of Commerce in accordance with the provisions of art.
-2:49, §2, 8° jo.
-10° LCEA.
-In so far as required, the balance sheet is deposited with the Belgian National Bank in accordance with the provisions of art.
-3:47, §7 LCEA and the implementation decrees. - 10.4 Within six months after the closing date of the financial year, the Board submits the year accounts of the immediate past financial year and the budget for the current financial year to the General Assembly for approval.
+- 10.1 The financial year of the Organisation begins on 1 January and ends on 31 December of the same calendar year. - 10.2 The accounts are kept in accordance with the provisions of art.
+3:47 CCA and the implementation decrees. - 10.3 The balance sheet is deposited with the clerk's office of the competent Enterprise Court in accordance with the provisions of art.
+2:7 jo.
+2:9, §1, 8° CCA, or, in so far as required, with the Belgian National Bank in accordance with the provisions of art.
+3:47, §7 CCA and the implementation decrees. - 10.4 Within six months after the closing date of the financial year, the Board submits the year accounts of the immediate past financial year and the budget for the current financial year to the General Assembly for approval.